epambrest/capacity/README.md

 ### «!» If you have some problems with project, please write to someone from team.
 ## Common Information about project
 ### Our project uses next stack of technologies (List can be changed in the future):
 * C#
 * Asp Net Core MVC
 * JavaScript
 * Jquery
 * Entity Framework Core
 * Bootstrap
 * HTML
 * CSS
 * SQL
 * Docker
 ### In the common this project consists of four next parts:
-1. Teams.Business  part contains all bussines application logic.
+1. **Teams.Business**  part contains all bussines application logic.
 We use services and Dependency Injection for flexiable and right organization of program.
 Almost all our data and process functions are managed with services.
-2. Teams.Data  part contains all project models, migrations, repositories and application context.
+2. **Teams.Data**  part contains all project models, migrations, repositories and application context.
 Models describe all the program entities.
 Migrations are needed for update database condition.
 Repository allow to manage application database.
 Application context links all entities with each other
-3. Teams.Security part checks authorization access for current user.
+3. **Teams.Security** part checks authorization access for current user.
-4. Teams.Web  part contains all program contollers, views, modelVIews, localization files.
+4. **Teams.Web**  part contains all program contollers, views, modelVIews, localization files.
 Controllers link the business logic and the visual part of the application (Views).
 Localization files are used for translate text information in project’s views.
-5. Teams.Business.Tests this part contains all unit tests for services.
+5. **Teams.Business** tests this part contains all unit tests for services.
 They test most of methods which are in services.
 We have understandable tests name and that is why you can understand what part of program is tested.
-6. Temas.Data.Tests  this part contains all unit tests for repositories.
+6. **Teams.Data.Tests**  this part contains all unit tests for repositories.
 In the common all repositories are tested for them stability work with SQL database.
 ### Running unit-tests
 You can run those tests in Visual Studio tests explorer. if you press **"CTRL + E"**, T tests explorer will be opened on the left part of the screen after this press **"CTRL + R, V"** (this will run all tests in project, if you need run one tests or part you can use panel with buttons in tests explorer).
 ### Github actions: